DevExpress/aspnet-security-bestpractices/README.md

 **1) Callbacks are processed by an ASPx page containing the ASPxDashboard control (the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to false)**

-Use the standard ASP.NET access restriction mechanisms:
+This mode is active by default.
+In this mode, you can use the standard ASP.NET access restriction mechanisms:

 ``` xml
 <location path="Authorization/Dashboards">